sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 When you submit a job to the Grid it will be sent to the Workload Management System (WMS).
 This system will then schedule your job and send it to a worker node somewhere on the Grid.
-The job will be run on your behalf, therefore, you should delegate your credentials to the WMS.
+The job will be run on your behalf, therefore, you should delegate your credentials to the :abbr:`WMS Workload Management System`.

 Credential delegation solves the following problem: when the Grid is busy or when you submit a large number of jobs, it can take more then the standard 12 hours for the jobs to start than your local proxy certificate is valid.
 The solution is to use *proxy delegation* before submitting jobs.

 We assume that you have issued the ``voms-proxy-init command`` and have a valid local proxy.
 If not, please see :ref:`voms-proxy-init command <voms-proxies>`.

-To delegate your proxy to the WMS, run on the UI:
+To delegate your proxy to the :abbr:`WMS (Workload Management System)`, run on the :abbr:`UI (User Interface)`:

 .. code-block:: bash